7 Monthly Dividend ETFs for your Investment Portfolio

 Since this ETF is linked to the WisdomTree Equity Income Index, it offers exposure to large cap companies which pay dividends, exhibit value characteristics, and operate within the US equity market.
 This ETF tracks a dividend-weighted index of US companies that pay high dividends.
 DHS invests in well-known and stable companies such as Pfizer, Verizon, IBM, etc. The fund weights securities based on total dividends paid, which potentially gives investors a unique exposure to the market.

 The price of this ETF has been on an upward trend over the past 5 years.
 In March 2020, the price hit a low point of $48.28 due to the financial crisis, but it has been trending up ever since then.
-As of July 22, 2020, the ETf is trading at $63.84.
+As of December 6, 2022, the ETF is trading at $87.87.

 7 Monthly Dividend ETFs for your Investment Portfolio: #5